 Characters: Neal, Peter/Elizabeth, Rachel, Bruce, Mozzie

 Content notes: SPOILERS for all of S5.
-Warnings for this chapter: Character presumed dead, grief, depression.
+Warnings for this chapter: Emotional manipulation, romantic coercion, non-consensual drug use.
 Deeper levels of angst than I usually write.

 Summary: Diverges from canon during the S5 finale.
-The standoff on the roof goes in Rachel's favour, and Peter is left to live with the consequences.
+The standoff on the roof goes in Rachel's favour.
+Now Neal's stuck depending on her, whether he likes it or not.

 Read on AO3

 Gentle fingers were stroking his hair.

 He was usually quick to wake, but now he felt like he was struggling up through thick tar.
 So tired.
 A pounding headache.
 He caught a blurred glimpse of light and dark, and his eyes closed again.